Terms used within Population Management and Immigration.

 - This is when all of an individuals residence in Guernsey is counted.

-- A person living in Guernsey in tourist-registered accommodation for a period not exceeding an aggregate of 90 days in any 12 month period, provided that they are not in employment in Guernsey.
+- A person living in Guernsey in tourist-registered accommodation or as a guest of a 'householder' (residing within their household) for a period not exceeding an aggregate of 90 days in any 12 month period, provided that they are not in employment in Guernsey.

 Special rules that apply only to people resident in the Island; or on a mandatory break in residence under the Housing Control Law; or part way through a qualification period under the Housing Control Law; on the day the Population Management Law comes into force.